JosephCaillet/vinimay/doc/technical_specifications.md

     "lastEditTs": 1483484400,
     "author": "jdoe@example.com",
     "content": "Hello world",
-    "privacy": "public"
+    "privacy": "public",
+    "comments": 4,
+    "reactions": 20
 }
 ```

 The first two fields are the creation date and the last edition date, as a timestamp.
 If the post was never edited, the last edition date will be the same as the creation date.

 Other fields are the post's author (formatted as `username@instanceUrl`), content and privacy setting.
-The last one has three possible values:
+The latest has three possible values:

 * `public`: Everyone with an application using Vinimay's API can see the post and interact with it
 * `friends`: Only the server's owner's friends can see the post and interact with it
 * `private`: Only the server's owner can see the post and interact with it

+Finally, the two last fields indicate how much comments and reactions have been created for this post.

 ### Creation